 It might be noted that while all the NYC exteriors were shot on location in Manhattan, the interiors were shot on sets built at Gold Medal Studios at 807 East 175th Street in the Bronx, which was originally the Biograph Studio when it first opened in 1913.
-Over the years, the stages saw the likes of D. W. Griffith, Lillian and Dorothy Gish, Buster Keaton, Roscoe “Fatty” Arbuckle, Humphrey Bogart, and Erich von Stroheim.
+Over the years, numerous cinematic legends spent time working on these stages, including D. W. Griffith, Lillian and Dorothy Gish, Buster Keaton, Roscoe “Fatty” Arbuckle, Humphrey Bogart, and Erich von Stroheim.
 By the 1970s, Gold Medal Studios was forced to close its doors, and the facilities remained dormant until they burned down in 1980.

 You can read more about this Bronx studio on film historian John Bengtson’s fascinating website, Silent Echoes.

 Even though most of the sets for Odds Against Tomorrow were not perfectly naturalistic, they did manage to capture the dark and desolate world created by the filmmakers.
-One of the more elaborate sets was for the nightclub which included not only a bar and stage area, but a bunch of shadowy, smoke-filled nooks and crannies which added to the claustrophobic feeling of the scenes.
+One of the more elaborate sets was for the nightclub, which included not only a bar and stage area, but a bunch of shadowy, smoke-filled nooks and crannies that added to the claustrophobic feeling of the scenes.

 City of “Melton”